 \subsection{Correlation with Galaxy Catalogues}

-The CMB lensing potential is an integrated measure of all matter in the Universe back to the last scattering surface, with a broad kernel which peaks at $z \sim 2$, but has significant contributions from both lower and higher redshifts.
+The CMB lensing potential is an integrated measure of all matter in the Universe back to the last-scattering surface, with a broad kernel which peaks at $z \sim 2$, but has significant contributions from both lower and higher redshifts.
 There are therefore significant correlations between the CMB lensing potential and other tracers of large-scale structure.
-Such correlations have already been observed between lensing potential from WMAP and the NVSS \citep[on the order of $3\sigma$ in significance]{Smith:2007rg,Hirata:2008cb}, as well as between the lensing potential from SPT with optical and infrared catalogs from BCS, WISE, and Spitzer/IRAC \citep[between $4$ and $5\sigma$]{Bleem:2012gm}, and the ACT lensing potential with quasars from SDSS \citep[at $3.8\sigma$]{Sherwin:2012mr}.
+Such correlations have already been observed between the lensing potential reconstructed from WMAP data and the NVSS quasar catalogue \citep[on the order of $3\sigma$ in significance]{Smith:2007rg,Hirata:2008cb}, as well as between the lensing potential from SPT with optical and infrared catalogues from BCS, WISE, and \textit{Spitzer}/IRAC \citep[between $4$ and $5\sigma$]{Bleem:2012gm}, and the ACT lensing potential with quasars from SDSS \citep[at $3.8\sigma$]{Sherwin:2012mr}.
 Here we will show several representative examples of correlations with the \Planck\ lensing potential, between $7\sigma$ and $20\sigma$ in significance.
-Our goal here is not to perform an in depth study, but rather to demonstrate the power of our public lensing map.
-In addition to the correlations presented here, there is a powerful correlation between the Cosmic Infrared Background (CIB).
-Correlation of the \Planck lensing with the CIB fluctuations as probed by the highest frequency \Planck\ channels is observed at greater than $40\sigma$ in significance, and has been subjected to a more detailed analysis and modelling, which is presented in an accompanying paper, \cite{planck2013-p13}.
+Our goal is not to perform an in depth study, but rather to demonstrate the power of our public lensing map.
+In addition to the correlations presented here, there is a powerful correlation with the cosmic infrared background (CIB).
+Correlation of the \Planck\ lensing potential with the CIB fluctuations as probed by the highest frequency \Planck\ channels is observed at greater than $40\sigma$ in significance, and has been subjected to a more detailed analysis and modelling, which is presented in an accompanying paper, \cite{planck2013-p13}.